Cut-off phenomenon in the uniform plane Kac walk: Introduction

 \end{corollary} \begin{proof}[Proof sketch] The optimal transport inequality \cite{OptimalTransport} gives

 where $d$ is the diameter of the state space.
-For our walk on $SO(N)$ the diameter is of order $\sqrt{N}$.
-It follows in a straightforward way from our analysis that $\|\delta_{\Id}P^{N(\log N+c)} - \nu\|_{T.V.} = o(1/N)$ as $c \to \infty$, since the second largest eigenvalue is of size $1 - \frac{2}{N} + O(N^{-2})$. \end{proof}
+For our walk on $SO(n)$ the diameter is of order $\sqrt{n}$.
+It follows in a straightforward way from our analysis that $\left\|\delta_{\Id}\cdot P^{2n(\log n+c)} - \nu\right\|_\TV = o\left(\frac{1}{n}\right)$ as $c \to \infty$, since the second largest eigenvalue is of size $1 - \frac{1}{n} + O(n^{-2})$. \end{proof}

-\begin{remark} Oliviera \cite{Oliv} proved that the Kac walk on $SO(N)$ converges in at most $t = \frac{1}{4}N^2 \log N$ steps under $L^2$ Wasserstein distance.
+\begin{remark} Oliviera \cite{Oliv} proved that the Kac walk on $SO(2n+1)$ converges in at most $t = n^2 \log n$ steps under $L^2$ Wasserstein distance.
 A direct adaptation of his method would give the same upper bound for the uniform plane Kac walk defined above.
-Our result does better than this by an order of $N$. \end{remark}
+Our result does better than this by an order of $n$. \end{remark}

-In a familiar way, the analysis in Theorem \ref{L^2 cutoff} implies a cut-off phenomenon at twice the $L^2$ mixing time in the `$L^\infty$ norm with respect to Haar measure'.
+The argument towards Theorem \ref{L^2 cut-off} also implies a cut-off phenomenon at twice the $L^2$ mixing time in the `$L^\infty$ norm with respect to Haar measure'.
 Note that in the continuous state space setting there is some subtlety in working with $L^\infty$ norms.
-This is explained in Section \ref{L^infty_section}. \begin{corollary} The conclusions of Theorem \ref{L^2 cutoff} are valid with the mixing time doubled and the $L^2$ norm replaced by the $L^\infty$ norm with respect to Haar measure. \end{corollary}
+This is explained in Section \ref{L^infty_section}. \begin{corollary} The conclusions of Theorem \ref{L^2 cut-off} are valid with the mixing time doubled and the $L^2$ norm replaced by the $L^\infty$ norm with respect to Haar measure. \end{corollary}